 I put two deck screws in wherever the deck boards ended on or crossed over a sleeper.
 I’m sure this goes without saying, but in case there are still any deck screws out there with a phillips head – don’t buy them.
 Get the star drive screws!
 No stripping, no slipping – so much better.
 Also, use an impact driver, as I mentioned at the beginning of this post.
 If you don’t have one, buy one – they aren’t very expensive, and you’ll wonder how you ever lived without one.
 Believe it or not, the first time I had ever used an impact driver was last year on a Habitat for Humanity build, and I remember just thinking the whole time…I gotta get me one of these… For anyone that’s done a lot of decking or roofing, that’s probably unimaginable, but for me it was revolutionary, and my little cordless Ryobi impact driver has quickly become one of my favorite tools.

 I finished off the deck surface with a trim of 2×4’s to cover the ends of the sleepers, and that was it!
 The deck was in!
 The remaining steps were all pretty simple, if a bit time-consuming.
 First, I washed the deck with some wood deck cleaner, just to remove any leftover residue from processing.
 Next, I masked off my house and pillars and put down a couple of thin coats of waterproofing deck stain (getting that stuff into the cracks between the boards is a PAIN – if anyone knows a good way to do that, please do share!).
 Finally, I used a couple of pressure-treated 2×4’s to create a small trim border around the base of each pillar, giving the whole thing more of a finished look (haven’t stained those yet, but I probably will).
+I read a few decking maintenance tips on websites like My Unique Home which I’ll be sure to do in a few weeks.
+I want it to look this good forever!!

 Note: There are some great comments from readers at the end of this post about ways to get the strain in-between the boards, from staining the sides ahead of time, to using some nifty purpose-built tools.
 Good ideas!